dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ### **Local vs UTC time**
-DQOps captures both the local time of the monitored data source, and an absolute time with the time zone.
+DQOps captures both the local time of the monitored data source and an absolute time with the time zone.
-The local time is returned from the data quality SQL query in the `time_period` result column, while the absolute time with a time zone is returned in the `time_zone_utc` column.
+The local time is returned from the data quality SQL query in the `time_period` result column, while the absolute time with a time zone is returned to the `time_zone_utc` column.

 By capturing the time period as both a local time of the monitored database, and an absolute time with a time zone, DQOps can detect the time zone offset on the monitored database correctly, including even the daylight saving time.